 “A person is guilty of a summary offense if he retains any book, pamphlet, magazine, newspaper, manuscript, map or other property belonging in, or to, or on deposit with, any library open to the public or any part thereof, for a period exceeding 30 days after such library has given notice to return the same.”
 (Section 6708 of Purdon’s Consolidated Pennsylvania Statutes Annotated, Title 18, Crimes and Offenses)

-If you are going on vacation or need an item out for a long time, please let us know as we are always willing to work with you and make your library experience an enjoyable one.
+If you are going on vacation or need an item out for a longer period of time, please let us know as we are always willing to work with you and make your library experience an enjoyable one.

 DAMAGED/LOST BOOKS: If a book is damaged in any way (water/pages torn/chewed by animal etc.) you will be responsible for the cost of the whole book including a $5.00 processing fee.
 We can no longer accept a replacement book.